JopvHest/Theorie-Project-/Improvements.md

 for c? idk.
 Maybe between 0-5.
 But that wouldnt make sense if there is for example only 1 C in a protein.

+Wat te doen?
+-   Branch and bound - lookahead.
+-   Branch and bound - as in paper with random throwaway.
+-   iterative -> hill cimbing
+-   heuristics -> compactness
+-   Branch and bound 3d mweh..